mheap/nexmo-developer/_use_cases/en/mobile-app-invites.md

 end
 ```

-The *status* response parameter tells you if Nexmo has accepted your request and sent the SMS.
+The *status* response parameter tells you if Vonage has accepted your request and sent the SMS.

 To verify that this SMS was received by the user, check the (link: messaging/sms-api/api-reference#delivery_receipt text: delivery receipt).
 This tutorial does not verify delivery receipts.